christriescoding/fact-checking-layer/README.md

-# Key Players-Popup
+# Fact-Checking Layer Prototype
-A Key Players pop-up for a 'fact-checking' iceberg toggle.
+A prototype for a 'fact-checking' iceberg layer that offers more information to the reader.

-Can be seen here: https://christriescoding.github.io/key-players-popup/
+Can be seen here: https://christriescoding.github.io/fact-checking-layer/